pmjones/request-interop-interface/README.md

 Q: What userland projects were used as reference points for RequestInterop?

-A: The pre-PSR-7 versions of Aura, Cake, Code Igniter, Horde, Joomla, Klein, Lithium, MediaWiki, Nette, Phalcon, Symfony, Yaf, Yii, and Zend. (the singluar outlier in the research).
+A: The pre-PSR-7 versions of Aura, Cake, Code Igniter, Horde, Joomla, Klein, Lithium, MediaWiki, Nette, Phalcon, Symfony, Yaf, Yii, and Zend.
 See this Google Sheet for more information: https://docs.google.com/spreadsheets/d/e/2PACX-1vQzJP00bOAMYGSVQ8QIIJkXVdAg-OMEfkgna7-b2IsuoWN8x_TazxEYn-yVDF2XQIqnzmHqdDO3KEKx/pubhtml

 Q: How is RequestInterop different from PSR-7?